GMOD/jbconnect/docs/features.rst

 Job Queue Panel
 ---------------

-JBServer uses *Kue* as the queue framework.
+JBConnect uses *Kue* as the queue framework.
 Since Kue requires *redis* database, redis server must be running.
 An integrated job panel is available when the JBClient plugin is active. (see: :ref:`jbs-jbclient`)